OsloG3/oslog3.github.io/systems/Matthew-Oslo.md

 - 4:hearts: pass or correct
 - 4:spades: to play

+**2:diamonds: - 2NT ask**

+-  3:clubs: 5M
+  - 3:diamonds: bid the major you don’t have
+  - 3M p/c
+- 3:diamonds: 6:hearts: min
+- 3:hearts: 6:spades: min
+- 3:spades: 6:hearts: max
+- 3NT 6:spades: max

 **2:diamonds: - (DBL) - ?**

-- pass :: offer to play
+- pass :: offer to play(pass with 2+:diamonds:)
 - XX :: puppet to 2:hearts: I have my own suit
 - other :: system on